gowthamaraj/MultiBurst/README.md

 If you prefer not to use Poetry, you can install the necessary dependencies using a `requirements.txt` file.

+1. Install Terraform by following the instructions provided on the official Terraform documentation: https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli
-1. Ensure you have Python 3.9 or higher installed on your system.
+2. Ensure you have Python 3.9 or higher installed on your system.
-2. Clone the MultiBurst repository from GitHub using the following command: `git clone https://github.com/gowthamaraj/MultiBurst.git`
+3. Clone the MultiBurst repository from GitHub using the following command: `git clone https://github.com/gowthamaraj/MultiBurst.git`
-3. Navigate into the cloned repository by executing: `cd MultiBurst`
+4. Navigate into the cloned repository by executing: `cd MultiBurst`
-4. Install the necessary dependencies specified in the `requirements.txt` file by running: `pip install -r requirements.txt`
+5. Install the necessary dependencies specified in the `requirements.txt` file by running: `pip install -r requirements.txt`
-5. Create a `.env` file in the root directory of the project and add your DigitalOcean API Key in the following format:
+6. Create a `.env` file in the root directory of the project and add your DigitalOcean API Key in the following format:
 ```ini
 DO_TOKEN=<Your_DigitalOcean_API_Key>
 ```